Ming2Liu/Ming2Liu.github.io/_pages/about.md

 His research group develops machine learning, optimisation, graph-based modelling, privacy-preserving analytics and decision-support methods for real-world cyber-physical and socio-technical systems.
 The work is strongly application-driven and is carried out in collaboration with academic, public-sector and industrial partners.

-Before joining DCU, he was a Data Scientist, Applied Researcher and H2020 Technical Lead at [IBM Ireland Lab](https://www.ibm.com/ie-en), where he worked on machine learning and applied optimisation for industrial systems.
-Before IBM, he was a Senior Postdoctoral Research Fellow and Postdoctoral Research Fellow at [University College Dublin](http://www.ucd.ie/), working on EU and SFI-funded projects in control engineering, decision science and intelligent transportation systems.
+Before joining DCU, he was a Data Scientist, Applied Researcher and H2020 Project Lead at [IBM Ireland Lab](https://www.ibm.com/ie-en), where he worked on machine learning and applied optimisation for industrial systems.
+Before IBM, he was a Senior Postdoctoral Research Fellow at [University College Dublin](http://www.ucd.ie/), working on EU and SFI-funded projects in control engineering, decision science and intelligent transportation systems.

 He received his B.Eng. degree in Electronic Engineering with first-class honours, ranked first in his class, from [National University of Ireland Maynooth](https://www.maynoothuniversity.ie/) in 2011, and his PhD in Control Engineering and Decision Science from the [Hamilton Institute](https://www.maynoothuniversity.ie/hamilton) at the same university in 2015.
 His PhD thesis, [“Topics in Electromobility and Related Applications”](http://mural.maynoothuniversity.ie/6522/), was supervised by Prof Robert Shorten (Imperial College London) and Prof Sean McLoone (Queen's University Belfast).